MobilityWare/StyleCop.Baboon/README.md

 This was the motivation to create this project!

 Jenkins [Violations plugin](https://wiki.jenkins-ci.org/display/JENKINS/Violations) supports StyleCop and you can use StyleCop.Baboon to generate the xml file that will be used by the plugin.

+The Checkstyle output format addition is give TeamCity a mechanism to ingest the StyleCop results.

 ## Author